Tdap vaccine can prevent tetanus, diphtheria, and pertussis.

 Your health care provider can give you more information.

-People sometimes faint after medical procedures, including vaccination.
+Risks of a vaccine reactionPeople sometimes faint after medical procedures, including vaccination.
 Tell your provider if you feel dizzy or have vision changes or ringing in the ears.

 As with any medicine, there is a very remote chance of a vaccine causing a severe allergic reaction, other serious injury, or death.

-An allergic reaction could occur after the vaccinated person leaves the clinic.
+What if there is a serious problem?An allergic reaction could occur after the vaccinated person leaves the clinic.
 If you see signs of a severe allergic reaction (hives, swelling of the face and throat, difficulty breathing, a fast heartbeat, dizziness, or weakness), call 9-1-1 and get the person to the nearest hospital.

 For other signs that concern you, call your health care provider.